YINI-lang/YINI-spec/YINI-Specification.md

   - Boolean

 - **Compound types:**
-  - List (array) — a sequence of values, separated by commas
+  - List (also known as Arrays) — a sequence of values, separated by commas

 - **Special type:**
   - NULL